-The Company's strategy at the Point Rousse Project is to double production from the current 15,000 ounces to approximately 30,000 ounces of gold per year.
+The Company's strategy at its Newfoundland operations is to double production from the current nearly 16,000 ounces to approximately 30,000 ounces of gold per year.
 Anaconda expects to develop multiple deposits similar in size and style to the current Pine Cove pit as well as other higher-grade deposits.
-To accomplish this strategy, the Company will attempt to develop two styles of mineralization: (1) more Pine Cove-like pits (i.e. Stog'er Tight) that provide bulk tonnage at roughly 2 g/t to support the baseload production at the mill and to extend the life of the project, and (2) high-grade veins like Romeo & Juliet, Deer Cove and, possibly, Goldenville that can be blended with the Pine Cove pit feed (or future Pine Cove-like pits) at a lower incremental cost while increasing the overall head grade.
+To accomplish this strategy, the Company will attempt to develop two styles of mineralization: (1) more Pine Cove-like pits (i.e. Stog'er Tight, Thor) that provide bulk tonnage at roughly 2 g/t to support the baseload production at the mill and to extend the life of the Pine Cove mill, and (2) high-grade veins that can be blended with the Pine Cove pit feed (or future Pine Cove-like pits) at a lower incremental cost while increasing the overall head grade.